 - Treat wet hair gently:

-Heat from hair styling does more damage than the benefit to your hair.
+The heat from hair styling does more damage than the benefit to your hair.
 If you want your hair to remain in their best form, treat them as naturally as you can.
-Blow drying your hair frequently and over use of flat irons are two most common bad hair habits.
-They not only cause hair shafts to become dry and brittle but also have miniaturizing effect on hair follicles.
+Blow drying your hair frequently and overuse of flat irons are the two most common bad hair habits.
+They not only cause hair shafts to become dry and brittle but also have a miniaturizing effect on hair follicles.
 Therefore, avoid excessive use of these tools, and if necessary use them at their lowest possible setting.

 Tight hairstyles have been found to be among the top 5 causes of permanent hair loss.
 Wearing too-tight braids and ponytails not only damage the hair strands but can also trigger traction alopecia – a type of hair loss caused by continuous chronic pulling on the hair follicles.
 This type of hair loss is most common in African-American women who wear cornrows.
 Wearing tight hairstyles result in diffused baldness, which is quite difficult to treat, even with a hair transplant surgery.

 - Go green:

 Walk into any drug store and you will be bombarded with legions of hair care products, ranging from volumizing shampoos to moisturizing conditioners to anti-hair fall serums.
 But all of them are loaded with chemicals that can be harmful to your delicate hair shafts.
 Excessive use of these hair care products and styling sprays and serums have been found to trigger hair loss as well, although it is very rare.
 But why take a risk when you have some really effective, time-tested natural remedies available.
 Find some effective home remedies for thick and healthy hair and start following them today.
 You will be surprised after seeing the outcome within a couple of months.